 All engineers know what a meter is.
 It measures flow, but what is a “virtual” meter?

 In the case of oil and gas production, the physical meters are either on production separators measuring conjoined flow from many wells at the same time, or on test separators that measure flow for individual wells only occasionally and temporarily.
 During this “on-test” time we have well operating conditions and production for that particular well.
 This data is used to calibrate theoretical and/or data-driven non-linear regression models.
 Once the cause and effect relations are captured the model can be put on-line using the current well operating conditions.
 The model then outputs production estimates in real time.
-In this way, the asset team can see production from each well even when not on test.
+In this way, the In oil and gas, a reservoir, a well, an oil and gas platform, or other production operation.
+More team can see production from each well even when not on test.

-Virtual meters offer a variety of benefits, some of which are mentioned above:
+Virtual flow meters offer a variety of benefits, some of which are mentioned above:

-- The engineers and asset managers can see the production from individual wells, all three phases, between tests, continuously.
+- The engineers and In oil and gas, a reservoir, a well, an oil and gas platform, or other production operation.
+More managers can see the production from individual wells, all three phases, between tests, continuously.

 - Spending on expensive meters is reduced, eliminated for individual wells.

 - Software is cheaper than multiphase flow meters, for procurement and installation and for on-going maintenance.

 - Our virtual flow meters are self-calibrating.

 - If sufficiently accurate, virtual flow meters can be used for allocation (how much oil and gas came from which well and zone, owned by different parties).

 Many of these are cost avoidance or “soft” benefits but are valued by our customers.